joergschultzelutter/mpad/USAGE.md

 # mpad - Usage and Command Syntax

-Rupe of thumb: The program's default is __always__ a wx report for the given address/coordinates.
+Rule of thumb: The program's default is __always__ a wx report for the given address/coordinates.
 This assumption is valid as long as the user has not specified a keyword that tells the program to do something different.

 ## WX data inquiries